-DWQMS Reference: 3 Commitment and Endorsement Client Reference: Section 3, Appendix 3a of the OP.
-Details: Signed by the Owner represented by the Mayor and CAO, and Operating Authority's represented by the Commissioner of Development & Infrastructure Services, Director of Public Works, and the Manager of Water / Wastewater Operations.
+DWQMS Reference: 3 Commitment and Endorsement Client Reference: Section 3, Appendix 3a of the OP. represented by the C ne Owner represented by the Mayor and CAO, and Operating Authority's Commissioner of Development & Infrastructure Services, Director of Public ger of Water / Wastewater Operations.

-DWQMS Reference: 4 Quality Management System Representative Client Reference: Section 4 of the OP.
+DWQMS Reference: 4 Quality Management System Representative

+Client Reference: Section 4 of the OP.

 Details: The Water/Wastewater Compliance Coordinator is the QMS Representative.